March 15th, 2014

 Admission to the Hall of Planet Adirondack is included in your Wild Center admission.

 With grateful appreciation for our partners in science at the NOAA and their important work to create and expand Science on a Sphere. ®

 Flight of the Butterflies is wowing audiences in the Flammer Theater.
 Part of an all-day experience that lets you explore the wild nature of the Adirondacks.

 There's a day's worth of things to see and do at the 54,000-square-foot Center and on our 31-acre campus.

-Come explore the exhibit halls, meet one of our many animals at an animal encounter, take a woods walk down to the Raquette River, join us for a live show, or watch Flight of the Butterflies, our featured film this summer.
+Come explore the exhibit halls, meet one of our many animals at an animal encounter, take a snowshoe walk down to the Raquette River, join us for a live show, or watch Flight of the Butterflies, our featured film this season.
 It's all covered by your single admission.

-We also have a full schedule of special events including canoeing on the Raquette, early morning birding walks, special presentations, and off-site eXpeditions.
+We also have a full schedule of special events including snowshoeing to the Raquette, winter nature walks, special presentations, and off-site eXpeditions.
 You can pick up The Daily Explorer, available at the front desk to plan a full day at the Center.

 The Wild Center's movie, A Matter of Degrees, narrated by Sigourney Weaver, was a finalist at the Banff Mountain Film Festival and first prize winner at the National Association for Interpretation.
 Filmed exclusively for The Wild Center's wide screen, it's screened each day.
 Additional shows include the breathtaking images of Carl Heilman’s Wild Adirondacks.

 A Matter of Degrees has won praise as a great climate movie from national leaders because it takes a story we all know - the story of our last ice age and views it through the climate lens.
 The film looks at everything that happened, including the shaping of the mountains and the introduction of whales into the Adirondacks as a story of shifts in climate.

 Whiteface isn’t always the coldest place in the Adirondacks, but it is one of the fiercest.